 Freelancing’s contractual or short term stints of work, often done from a remote location is relatively a new development in the business structure.
-Freelance work brings flexibility, freedom of choice and a hope for a new beginning.
+Freelance work brings flexibility, freedom of choice and hope for a new beginning.

 This was not possible if there weren’t those freelance platforms or social media sites that expertly connected clients and freelancers together.
 Several tools were also created to simplify and streamline the process of conducting business in specific and desired niches.